 Duke Ellington’s Famous Orchestra had many great soloists.
 Indeed, it was a band of great soloists.
 But one stood a notch above them all, alto saxophonist Johnny Hodges.
 Jazz writer Scott Yanow states that Hodges possessed “the most beautiful tone ever heard in jazz.”
 He formed his style early in his career and never varied far from it.
 Like a fine wine or good whiskey, it just became more smooth and mellow as the years went by.

-Johnny Hodges was born on July 25, 1906 (some sources say 1907), in Cambridge, Massachusetts.
+Johnny Hodges was born on July 25,1907, in Cambridge, Massachusetts.
 He grew up not far from another future Ellingtonian, baritone saxophonist Harry Carney.
 His mother played piano and he first started on that instrument.
 As a teen, he took up soprano sax.
 Early on he met one of his idols, soprano sax legend Sidney Bechet.
 Though influenced by Bechet, Hodges formed his style on his own.
 After making a name for himself in the Boston area, he moved in New York, in 1924.

 He joined the Ellington Orchestra in 1928.
 By this point he played both alto and soprano sax, though he would ultimately give up on soprano by the 1940s.